cjolowicz/blog/content/posts/hypermodern-python-project.md

 >>>
 ```

-## Creating a command-line interface with click
+## Command-line interfaces with click

 Time to add some actual code to the package.
 As you may have guessed, we're
 going to create a console application with `click`.
 Organize your package in